 A. The department of transportation shall not allow an owner who is engaged in the business of renting or who intends to rent a motor vehicle in this state without a driver to register or to rent the motor vehicle until either:

-1. The owner has procured public liability insurance with an insurance company approved by the department of insurance.
+1. The owner has procured public liability insurance with an insurance company approved by the department of insurance and financial institutions.

-2. The owner has furnished to the department of transportation satisfactory proof of the owner's ability to respond in damages in the amount of fifteen thousand dollars if one motor vehicle is registered and ten thousand dollars for each additional motor vehicle.
-Proof of the ability to respond in damages in the amount of one hundred thousand dollars is sufficient for any number of motor vehicles.
+2. The owner has furnished to the department of transportation satisfactory proof of the owner's ability to respond in damages in the amount of $15,000 if one motor vehicle is registered and $10,000 for each additional motor vehicle.
+Proof of the ability to respond in damages in the amount of $100,000 is sufficient for any number of motor vehicles.

-B. The policy of insurance required by subsection A shall:
+B. The policy of insurance required by subsection A of this section shall:

 1. Insure the renter against:

-(a) Liability arising from the renter's negligence in the operation of the rented motor vehicle in an amount of at least fifteen thousand dollars for any one person injured or killed and thirty thousand dollars for any number more than one injured or killed in any one accident.
+(a) Liability arising from the renter's negligence in the operation of the rented motor vehicle in an amount of at least $15,000 for any one person injured or killed and $30,000 for any number more than one person injured or killed in any one accident.

-(b) Liability of the renter for property damage in the amount of at least ten thousand dollars for any one accident.
+(b) Liability of the renter for property damage in the amount of at least $10,000 for any one accident.

 2. Cover the liability of the renter to a passenger in the rented motor vehicle unless the owner gives the renter a written notice that the policy does not cover the liability.

-C. Subject to the provisions of subsection D of this section, the public liability insurance or the obligation of a self-insured owner pursuant to this section is primary coverage to any other available liability insurance coverage that is available and applicable for any damages and injury caused by a renter unless one of the following apply:
+C. Subject to subsection D of this section, the public liability insurance or the obligation of a self-insured owner pursuant to this section is primary coverage to any other available liability insurance coverage that is available and applicable for any damages and injury caused by a renter unless one of the following applies:

 1. It is disclosed in the rental agreement to the renter the following: